Ian Fang

-Ian Fang is a Chinese-born Singaporean actor, host, director and rapper.
+Ian Fang Weijie (born 13 December 1989; 方威捷 (Fāng Wēijié)) is a Chinese convicted sex offender who was an actor based in Singapore.

-Fang was named as one of the 8 Dukes of Caldecott Hill.
-He portrayed of a student who lost his grandmother and had to struggle for a living in 2013, in the drama Don't Stop Believin'.
+Fang was named as one of Mediacorp's 8 Dukes of Caldecott Hill.
+In 2013, he portrayed a student who lost his grandmother and had to struggle for a living in the drama Don't Stop Believin'.
 Through that debut role, he was awarded the Best Newcomer Award at the annual Star Awards Ceremony.
-Fang also starred in the drama On the Fringe 2011, the cast of the drama later also proceed on to shoot a movie Imperfect.
+Fang also starred in the drama On the Fringe 2011 and the cast members of the drama later also appeared in the film Imperfect.
+Fang left Mediacorp in 2023.

+In 2025, Fang was convicted after pleading guilty to sexual offences with a minor.
+He was sentenced to 40 months imprisonment.

+Early life

+Fang was born in Shanghai, China.
+His parents divorced when he was four.
+He had been brought up by his grandmother before his mother moved him to Singapore in 2002.

 Career

-Fang was born in Shanghai, China and moved to Singapore in 2002.
-He studied in Stamford Primary School, Bendemeer Secondary School and graduated from Republic Polytechnic.
-He made his acting debut in police drama C.L.I.F. in 2011, playing a rich kid who lands himself in trouble after single-handedly masterminding a series of bombings.
+Fang made his acting debut in police drama C.L.I.F. in 2011, playing a rich kid who lands himself in trouble after single-handedly masterminding a series of bombings.
+He was also a production assistant for the medical drama The Oath produced by Wawa Pictures for Mediacorp.

-In 2012, Fang made his debut in film Imperfect.
+In 2012, Fang made his debut in the film Imperfect.
 The same year, he also starred in Show Hand alongside Christopher Lee and Don't Stop Believin'.

 In 2013, Fang was awarded the Best Newcomer award at Star Awards 2013.
 He also hosted his first travelogue My Working Holiday where he visited different countries to work in exchange for food and lodging, which earned him a nomination for the Best Info-Ed Host at Star Awards 20.

 In 2014, Fang starred as a lead role in Channel U, Served H.O.T..
-In the same year, he was given a role in basketball-themed movie Meeting The Giant, directed by Tay Ping Hui.
+In the same year, he was given a role in basketball-themed movie Meeting the Giant, directed by Tay Ping Hui.

 In 2016, Fang was nominated as the Best Supporting Actor in Star Awards 2016 as Chen Hao Wei in Tiger Mum which won Best Drama in 2016.
 He also made his debut as a rap artist and released his first single, "1st Attempt", featuring vocals from Sylvester Sim.

 In 2017, Fang was nominated as the Best Supporting Actor in Star Awards as Lin Zi Jie in The Dream Job.
 He also release his second single "Still me" featuring Desmond Ng.

 In 2018, Fang was nominated as the Best Supporting Actor in Star Awards as Shuai Ge in Till We Meet Again.

-Fang has received 2 out of 10 Top 10 Most Popular Male Artistes from 2015, 2017 respectively.
+Fang has won 2 Star Awards for Top 10 Most Popular Male Artistes in 2015 and 2017 respectively.

+On 27 April 2023, Fang announced he would not renew his contract with Mediacorp when it ended on 30 April.
+After leaving Mediacorp, Fang worked as an acting teacher at a child modelling school.

 Personal life

-Fang is a Singapore Permanent Resident since 2015 and was raised by his mother Fang Pei Pei (divorced since 1993) and maternal grandmother after arriving to study in Singapore in 2002.